 The LWV of Sussex County has not undertaken local studies on new issues, but bases action on existing state and national positions.
 Typically, the local League undertakes considerable research on local issues to determine how to apply state and national positions to the local/county situation.

 The LWV of Delaware Advocacy Corp information and Position Papers can be found here.

-The LWVDE produced The Lobby Handbook as a guide on how to conduct effective advocacy.
+The LWVDE produced a guide on how to conduct effective advocacy.
 An updated version (April 2018) can be found here.
 It was written to give you a short course on the legislative process in Delaware and to offer practical information about influencing it.
 We encourage you to take advantage of our state's "uniqueness" and to become knowledgeable about and involved in your government.

 The League of Women Voters of the United States

 LWVUS has numerous positions published in a document called Impact on Issues.
 It contains a short summary of all of the League's public policy positions which can be used as a quick reference guide for the League's various positions.
 Impact on Issues contains national positions and documents the history of LWVUS action at the federal level.
 There are separate sections addressing four broad topics:

 - Social Policy